-If you are a young person with an interest in law enforcement, it is never too early to start working toward a career in policing.
+If you are a young person with an interest in becoming a police officer, it is never too early to start working toward a career in policing.
 Thousands of agencies across the country have programs specially designed for you.
 If you want to know how to get started, you have come to the right place.

-Many agencies offer programs specifically for young adults that are designed to expose young adults to law enforcement and the career opportunities available.
+Many agencies offer programs specifically for young adults that are designed to expose young adults to policing and the career opportunities available.
 These programs can be a great way to get your feet wet in policing.
 Many focus on character building, developing leadership skills, and community service.

 Below are some examples of programs geared toward future generations interested in policing.
 Most agencies have a unit or individual who coordinates youth programming.
 Search the Agency Directory for contact information for agencies near you.

-Police Explorers / Cadets - For young men and women who are interested in careers in the field of law enforcement, Explorers offers experiential learning with lots of fun-filled, hands-on activities that promote the growth and development of adolescent youth.
-See also Learning For Life.
+Police Explorers / Cadets - For young people who are interested in careers in the field of policing, Explorers offers experiential learning with lots of fun-filled, hands-on activities that promote the growth and development of adolescent youth.
+For more information about Police Explorers, visit here for more information.

 Teen Court - Teen Court is designed to educate youth about the judicial process through direct participation.
 Teens are nominated to serve as jurors, bailiffs, and attorneys.